MingDao University: International student complaint

-Yu Jung-hui (尤榮輝), chairman of the Union of Private School Educators (UPRISE), said that the students were used for "slave labor" and that MingDao University is "almost an international fraud" and called for an investigation.
+Yu Jung-hui (尤榮輝), chairman of the Union of Private School Educators (UPRISE), called for an investigation and said that 47 students were used for "slave labor" and that MingDao University is "almost an international fraud".
+Taiwan News noted the similarity to an incident where Sri Lankan students from the University of Kang Ning were duped into working in a slaughterhouse.